 - Palliative and supportive care from diagnosis as appropriate

-Brain tumour care is delivered by a multidisciplinary team that meets weekly on Thursdays to discuss and plan individualised patient care and often includes involvement with our colleagues at Addenbrookes hospital, with whom we attend the weekly MDT meeting.
+Brain tumour care is delivered by our Brain MDT that meets weekly on Thursdays to discuss and plan individualised patient care and often includes involvement with our colleagues at Addenbrookes hospital, with whom we attend the weekly MDT meeting.

 Surgery for Norfolk patients who have brain tumours is done in Addenbrookes Hospital in Cambridge.

 A brain tumour is a growth of cells in the brain that multiply in an abnormal, uncontrollable way.
 However, it is not always cancerous.